 I have devised a recharging technique by which you can revive nerve tissue by sending energy into damaged nerves.
 But this technique is of little avail if you do not remedy the causes of nervousness.
 Knowing how to prevent nerve cells from being destroyed is the first step.

 First, analyze yourself and determine the cause of your nervousness.
 If fear is at work, a calm analysis of the cause will usually remove the fear.
 What’s the use of fearing?
-Fear not only causes nervousness, but can also bring about the very things you wish to avoid.
+Fear not only causes nervousness but can also bring about the very things you wish to avoid.

 Anger results from frustrated desires.
 Desire and anger are the two greatest barriers to wisdom.
-They destroy a person’s peace of mind, and obstruct the flow of his understanding.
+They destroy a person’s peace of mind and obstruct the flow of his understanding.

 To overcome anger, learn to remain inwardly calm and non-attached.
 Accept with an unruffled mind whatever comes.
 I often say, “What comes of itself, let it come.”
 This is just as true for the bad things in life as the good.
-Calmness alone will give you a sense of correct proportion and inspire you to behave with unfailing good sense.
+Calmness alone will give you a sense of correct proportion and inspire you to behave with an unfailing good sense.

 Soothe and relax the nervous system

 Water cools the nerve endings and balances all the vital centers.
 Taking a cold shower or splashing your face with cold water is very helpful for nervousness.

 For the overworked mental worker, merely going out of doors and resting the eyes upon some far distant patch of green will often soothe and relax the nervous system.
 Eating more fruit, not over-eating, and partial fasting—going without breakfast or lunch—are also good.

 Associating with strong, serene, kind, spiritual people is of great benefit to the nervous person.
 Even a few moments in the company of a saint can work wonders in producing calmness and quiet.